WaypointRP/wp-placeables/README.md

 > All props will receive the pickup action by default.

 1. First determine what prop(s) you want to add.
 It is recommended to use a site such as [Pleb Masters: Forge](https://forge.plebmasters.de/objects) to find props and the model names.
-2. Add the new item to your items.lua file as you normally would
+2. Add the new item to your items.lua file as you normally would (_don't forget to add an image to your inventory script_)
 3. Add the item to the `Config.PlaceableProps` in config.lua
     - If the prop is just a simple prop with no custom options then all you need to do is add: `{item = "<itemName>", label = "<label", model = "<propModelName>", isFrozen = <true/false>}`.
         - Required Fields: